stevedepp/bqml/README.md

 #

-> runs the main.py file, the BQML model descriptors are served locally, and  those descriptors show up ...
+> ... shown here at bottom to reestablish connects between service accounts and keys. [pause] When 'make run' ...

 Makefile